 - You can purchase an unlimited ride pass at the gate!

 - Entrance fee is ¥500 ($4,47) for children and ¥1000 ($9) per adult aged 13 and older

-This fun-filled park has been around since 1853, so it has a lot of historical relevance as the oldest amusement park in Japan!
+This fun-filled park has been around since 1853 and is the oldest amusement park in Japan!
 It is also packed with modern rides and games that are well designed and will have you entertained for hours.

 You get value for money at this modest park, and the rides are classic!
 The park is highly enjoyed by families with little children, but it is also a fantastic spot for a fun date.
 The name of “Hanayashiki” translates to “public flower garden”.
 In the grounds, you will come across a gorgeous small garden with a pond and a Japanese style ornamental bridge going over!

-The old-school fair has the oldest working roller coaster, as well as a vintage Ferris Wheel, The “Space Shot” drop tower, a “hidden fortress” maze, a retro merry-go-round, haunted houses, and a 3-D theater.
-If you are wanting to soak up as much history during your stay in Tokyo, then give the “Telepathic Walker” a listen and be guided through the past of this special amusement park.
+The old-school fair has the oldest working roller coaster in Japan, as well as a vintage Ferris Wheel.
+If you are into history, then give the “Telepathic Walker” a listen and be guided through the past of this special amusement park.

-Hanayashiki’s famous mascot is a “panda car”, found all over the park, you can get around in a fun childlike way!
+Hanayashiki’s famous mascot is the “panda car”, found throughout the park so you can get around in a fun childlike way!
 After giving all the rides a go, the fun doesn’t stop!
 You can enjoy old fashioned shooting galleries, fortune tellers and even an olden-day arcade.

 - The restaurant is extremely popular, due to its originality and the upbeat vibe of the bar.
 Be sure to reserve yourself a seat if you plan on enjoying some robotic dancing!